 Not far from Porto Santo Stefano, Caia Moresca is a smaller beach, while Caia Grande is the main beach area.
 To get to the beach, park along the main road where there is likely to be other parked cars.
 There is a very small road that eventually reaches a path through the woods.
 It is a 15-minute walk from the main street.
 This is an excellent Mediterranean beach!

 Saturnia Hot Springs

 Visiting Saturnia’s hot springs is a must.
 There is a resort available where you can pay to use their facilities and get treatments.
-However, the best location to access the natural hot springs is where the waterfalls are located.
+However, the best place to use the natural hot springs is where the waterfalls are located.
 Best time to visit is for an early morning dip or late in the evening.
-(Open from 8am to 11pm)
+(Open from 8 am to 11 pm)